dkrasner-debug/technicalprojects/README.md

 # Technical Projects

-## Web Scraping Real Estate News from Urbanize Atlanta
+## Web Scraping Real Estate News from [Urbanize Atlanta] (https://atlanta.urbanize.city/)
-### Research Question: _How can a data frame of all articles on Urbanie Atlanta be compiled through web scraping the internet archive?
+### Research Question: _How can a data frame of all articles on Urbanie Atlanta be compiled through web scraping [the internet archive] (https://web.archive.org/web/20240705180629/https://atlanta.urbanize.city/)?
 Are there any trends that can be observed from web scraping or further places for analysis?
 Note: This was part of a school project._
 Tools: [Python](https://github.com/dkrasner-debug/technicalprojects/blob/main/Urbanize%20Atlanta%20Webscrape%20(School).ipynb)